-In May 2011, Patrick was selected as a MUREP Education Fellow as a developmental opportunity to work in the Office of Education at NASA Headquarters.
-She has worked with internal and external organizations, institutions, federal agencies, and the community.
+Patrick has worked with internal and external organizations, institutions, federal agencies, and the community through various Office of Education assignments.
 Her work has reflected her commitment to leveraging university relationships and investments, growing the number of diverse students prepared to work in STEM-based fields, supporting STEM initiatives, and serving as a spokesperson for NASA's commitment to STEM.

-Patrick recently was selected to serve as the agency's acting program manager for MUREP at NASA Headquarters in the Office of Education.
+In September 2013, Patrick was selected as the agency's program manager for MUREP at NASA Headquarters in the Office of Education.
 She enjoys volunteering in the community and serving in social and professional organizations.
-Patrick is president of the board of directors for The Legacy House, a North Carolina-based education nonprofit.
-She is a member of the National Society of Black Engineers, the American Society for Engineering Education, and Delta Sigma Theta Sorority Inc.
+She is a member of the National Society of Black Engineers, the Society of Women Engineers, and Delta Sigma Theta Sorority Inc.